manhhv87/agri-fly/AIFS_ROS/README.md

   ```
   for the drone to fly a straight line trajectory at 4 meters.

- * Point to the trajctory file location in `agrifly.launch` by replacing `"/default/path/to/trajectory.txt"`.
+ * Point to the trajectory file location in `agrifly.launch` by replacing `"/default/path/to/trajectory.txt"`.

  * Start the simulator by running `roslaunch hiperlab_rostools agrifly.launch`.
 You will be prompted to hit `s` button on the keyboard twice to start the flight controller.
 You should now see the drone flying through the scene following the defined trajectory.